 - 2013-2015 – Increase in the value of the Pound as the UK economy recovery compares favourably to the rest of the Eurozone – making it likely interest rates will rise sooner in the UK than Eurozone.

 - 2016 Brexit vote changed the complexion of the UK economy.
 With the UK leaving single market and EU customs union, UK exports have struggled and the UK is attracting less foreign investment because it is outside the single market.

 Sterling index since 2000

 Euro exchange rate index

-- Approx 20% decline in value of Euro since financial crisis and Eurocrisis of 2009-12.
-Recent fall in Euro as the Euro-economy looks to be weak – low growth, high unemployment and likelihood of low interest rates for considerable time.
+- Approx 230% decline in value of Pound to Euro since the financial crisis and Eurocrisis of 2009-12.
+Since Brexit vote in 2016, the UK Pound has continued to be weak against the Euro.

 Euro exchange rates before Euro